MySQL CDC overview

 CDC Point in Time position feature

-The CDC “Point in Time” position feature lets you gain deeper insights into the operational details of a River's streaming process.
+The CDC “Point in Time” position feature lets you gain deeper insights into the operational details of a Data Flow's streaming process.
 This feature is essential for data recovery and synchronization, enabling you to locate and retrieve data from a specific point in history using the exact information stored in the CDC log position.
-For more information, refer to our CDC Point in Time position documentation.
+For more information, refer to our CDC Point in Time position.

 CDC extraction work in Data Integration

 To align the data and the metadata in the first run, Data Integration makes a complete snapshot (or migration ) of the chosen table(s) using the Overwrite loading mode.
-After the migration ends successfully, Data Integration takes the existing binlog records and makes an Upsert-merge __ to the target table(s), continuing to fetch new records from the log as they are created.
+After the migration ends successfully, Data Integration takes the existing binlog records and makes an Upsert-merge __ to the target table(s), continuing to fetch new records from the log as MySQL creates them.

 The MySQL connector in Data Integration reads the binlog records and produces change events for row-level INSERT , UPDATE, and DELETE commands into the FileZonefiles.
 Each file represents a group of operations made in the database in a specific time frame.
-The data from the log is streamed constantly (in time frames of up to 15 minutes) into the FileZone path specified in the river and pushed into the target according to the river's scheduled frequency.
-The data is saved first in the FileZone and can then be pushed into the target DWH at any time.
+Data Integration streams the data from the log constantly (in time frames of up to 15 minutes) into the FileZone path specified in the Data Flow and pushes it into the target according to the Data Flow's scheduled frequency.
+Data Integration saves the data first in the FileZone and can then push it into the target DWH at any time.

-For more information regarding the FileZone configuration in Data Integration, refer to the target configuration documentation.
+For more information regarding the FileZone configuration in Data Integration, refer to the target configuration.

 A Sequence CDC deployment